jeungsook/cs135/exercises/exercise1.md

 Learn how to:

+- Use the cp command to copy a file
 - Add comments to code
 - Compile a program
 - Run a compiled program
+- Use the lpr command to print a file

 ### Due
 Jan 24-27 for labs 1004-1009, 1012-1015, Jan 30 for lab 1011